skinos7/tiger7/project/ifname/lte.md

     // Configure for link detection mechanism, or call it keeplive mechanism "keeplive":
     {
+        "type":"keeplive mode",   // [ "disable" ] for disable the keeplive
+                                  // [ "icmp" ] for ping keeplive
-        "type":"keeplive mode",   // [ "disable" ] for disable the keeplive, [ "icmp" ] for ping keeplive, [ "recv" ] for count receive packet to keeplive
+                                  // [ "dns" ] for test the dns response
+                                  // [ "recv" ] for count receive packet to keeplive
-        "icmp":                                                   // detial configure for "type" is "icmp" {
+                                  // [ "auto" ] for count receive packet to keeplive when test the dns response failed "icmp":                                                   // detial configure for "type" is "icmp" {
             "dest":                                                         // destination address for ICMP keeplive